disconnect3d/crackme/README.md

 The exercises are pretty easy, you need to use tools like `strings`, `strace`, `gdb`, `gprof` or `g++`/`clang++` sanitizers.

+**NOTE: This should REALLY be a Docker container.
+If you mind to create one, simply create a Pull Request! ;)**

 # Rules